THEATRE RE

 Rehearsal Director - Eygló Belafonte

-Re-lighter, Stage & Production Manager - Josephine Tremelling
+Re-lighter, Stage & Stage Manager - Josephine Tremelling (2017 to 2023), Ross Hayward (current)

-Associate Lighting Designer (LIMF’17 & Latitude) - Lucy Adams
+Associate Lighting Designer - Lucy Adams (2017)

 Costume & Prop Designer - Malik Ibheis